 Average Weather in Peoria Illinois, United States

-In Peoria, the temperature typically varies from 19°F to 86°F over the course of the year, and is rarely below 0°F or above 94°F.
+In Peoria, the summers are long, warm, humid, and wet; the winters are freezing and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 19°F to 86°F and is rarely below 0°F or above 94°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.